NSCDC arrests 22 suspected illegal miners in FCT

-The Commandant of NSCDC in FCT, Mr Olusola Odumosu, gave the figures during an interview with the News Agency of Nigeria (NAN) on Thursday in Abuja.
+The Commandant of NSCDC in FCT, Mr Olusola Odumosu, gave the figures during an interview with the News Agency of Nigeria, yesterday, in Abuja.

-He said that five suspects were arrested in September for alleged vandalism of electrical cables, 14 for alleged vandalism of other public property, and two for alleged television theft.
+He said five suspects were arrested in September for alleged vandalism of electrical cables, 14 for alleged vandalism of other public property and two for alleged television theft.

 According to the commandant, the other suspects include 28 persons nabbed for alleged railway vandalism and destruction of other critical national assets.

-Odumosu said that the command, under his leadership, had sanctioned three Private Guard Companies (PGCs) for various offences, including operating without a licence and refusing to renew licences.
+Odumosu said the command, under his leadership, had sanctioned three Private Guard Companies (PGCs) for various offences including operating without licence and refusal to renew licence.

-He said that the command was prepared to intensify efforts in 2024 to clamp down on vandals, illegal PGC operators and miscreants within the FCT.
-(NAN
+He said the command was prepared to intensify efforts in 2024 to clampdown on vandals, illegal PGC operators and miscreants within the FCT.

 Disclaimer